MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Acknowledgements

 \section{Acknowledgements}

 SC gratefully acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme grant agreement No 864361.
 LW acknowledges funding by the European Research Council through ERC-AdG SPECMAP-CGM, GA 101020943.
 SC, SD, and SM acknowledge support from the Indo-Italian Executive Programme of Scientific and Technological Cooperation 2022–-2024 (TPN: 63673).
+SD acknowledges Prof. R. Srianand, Dr. Aseem Paranjape, and Pushpak Pandey for insightful discussions.